Also in Compost Sub menu

 You’ll need to prepare the ground, so make sure to fork the soil well before siting the composter to help the creepy crawlies find it.
 A bucket of compost from an active heap is the best thing to jump-start your new bin!

 What can I put in my compost bin?

-The key to effective composting is getting the balance between ‘greens’ and ‘browns’ right.
-Here are a few examples:
+The key to effective composting is getting the right balance between ‘greens’ and ‘browns’.

 The green items contain bacteria and nitrogen to help kick-start the composting process.
 Too many greens in the compost bin will make the waste too moist and stop air from circulating amongst the compost.
 Not only will this slow the composting process down, but it could lead to unpleasant odours.
 If your bin is sludgy or contains lots of damp clumps, you need to add more browns and ensure the compost is well ventilated.

 Browns tend to be drier and contain plenty of carbon, vital for balancing the composting process.
-Too many browns provide a great home for ants and woodlice, but tend to compost very slowly.
-Add a few extra greens to the mix to speed up the composting process.
+Whilst too many browns makes a great home for ants and woodlice it tends to compost very slowly.
+So, add a few extra greens to the mix to speed up the composting process.

-The ideal compost bin will contain a balance of greens and brown, and will be home to a mix of creepy-crawlies.
-The mixture will be slightly moist and contain air pockets.
+The ideal compost bin will contain a balance of greens and brown and will be home to a mix of creepy-crawlies.
+The mixture should be slightly moist and contain air pockets.

 - Cooked food

 - Anything which doesn’t biodegrade (e.g. plastic, glass, metals)

 During spring and summer, lawns tend to grow at a frantic rate and produce an abundance of grass clippings, which, if used correctly can be great for composting.
 Grass clippings are the definitive “greens” – low carbon, high nitrogen, fast decaying and with no structure.
 Three ways to make good use of your grass clippings are: